Vereinsthaler

-The Vereinsthaler (/de/, union thaler) was a standard silver coin of German Confederation, used in most German states and the Austrian Empire in the years before German unification.
+The Vereinsthaler (/de/, union thaler) was a standard silver coin of the German Confederation, used in most German states and the Austrian Empire in the years before German unification.

 The Vereinsthaler was introduced in 1857 to replace the various versions of the North German thaler, many of which were already set at par with the Prussian thaler.
-While the earlier Prussian Thaler was slightly heavier at 1/14th a Cologne mark of fine silver (16.704 grams), the Vereinsthaler contained 16 2/3 grams of silver, which was indicated on the coins as one thirtieth of a metric pound (Pfund, equal to 500 grams).
+While the earlier Prussian thaler was slightly heavier at 1/14th a Cologne mark of fine silver (16.704 grams), the Vereinsthaler contained 16 2/3 grams of silver, which was indicated on the coins as one-thirtieth of a metric pound (Pfund, equal to 500 grams).

+The Hanseatic city-states of Bremen, Hamburg and Lübeck had not joined the Dresden Coinage Convention of 1838 and also stayed out of the Vienna Monetary Treaty of 1857, a choice usually put down to trade ties that reached well beyond Germany's borders; as a result, Hamburg, Bremen and Lübeck never minted Vereinsthalers of their own.
+Even so, the 1873 Coinage Act required German one- and two-thaler coins to be accepted throughout the empire at three marks per thaler until they were formally withdrawn, which allowed Vereinsthalers to continue circulating in Bremen, Hamburg and Lübeck after unification even though none of the three cities had ever belonged to the monetary union that issued them.

 Distribution

+Prussia alone struck more than 34 million Vereinsthalers in 1859 and 1860 and about 56 million in 1866 and 1867, helping to establish it as the principal currency coin in Germany.

 The Vereinsthaler was used as the base for several different currencies.
 In Prussia and several other northern German states, the Vereinsthaler was the standard unit of account, divided into 30 Silbergroschen, each of 12 Pfennig.
 See Prussian Vereinsthaler.

 In Saxony, the Neugroschen was equal to the Prussian Silbergroschen but was divided into 10 Pfennig.
 See Saxon Vereinsthaler.
-Some other north German states, such as Hanover, used the name Groschen rather than Silbergroschen for a coin of 12 Pfennig (see Hanoverian Vereinsthaler), while the Mecklenburg states and Hesse-Kassel (or Hesse-Cassel) used entirely distinct subdivisions; see Mecklenburg Vereinsthaler and Hesse-Kassel Vereinsthaler.
+Some other northern German states, such as Hanover, used the name Groschen rather than Silbergroschen for a coin of 12 Pfennig (see Hanoverian Vereinsthaler), while the Mecklenburg states and Hesse-Kassel (or Hesse-Cassel) used entirely distinct subdivisions; see Mecklenburg Vereinsthaler and Hesse-Kassel Vereinsthaler.

 In southern Germany, states including Bavaria used the South German gulden as the standard unit of account, with 1 3/4 Gulden = 1 Vereinsthaler.
 The Gulden was divided into 60 Kreuzer, each of 4 Pfennig or 8 Heller.
 These states issued Vereinsmünze (union coinage) worth 1 and 2 Vereinsthaler, or 13/4 and 31/2 gulden.
 See Bavarian Gulden, Baden Gulden, Württemberg Gulden.

 In the Austrian Empire (and later the Austro-Hungarian Empire), a different florin (known as the Gulden in German or forint in Hungarian) was the unit of account, with 1 1/2 florins = 1 Vereinsthaler.
-The florin was divided into 100 kreutzers.
+The florin was divided into 100 kreuzers.